gutenbergtools/gutenbergsite/site/help/reading_options.md

 3. Open the file — tap your browser's "Open in" prompt or download list, or find the file in the Files app.
 4. Pick a reading app — directly from the prompt, or via the Share button.

-Free reading apps include Apple Books (often pre-installed), Kindle, Neat Reader, PocketBook, and Bluefire Reader.
+Free reading apps include Books (mac, iPhone, iPad), Kindle, Neat Reader, PocketBook, and Bluefire Reader.

 ## Android